-The Banking Group's wholesale funding strategy is designed to deliver a sustainable portfolio of wholesale funds that balances cost efficiency with targeting diversification by markets, investors, currencies, maturities and funding structures.
+ANZ New Zealand's wholesale funding strategy is designed to deliver a sustainable portfolio of wholesale funds that balances cost efficiency with targeting diversification by markets, investors, currencies, maturities and funding structures.
 Short-term and long-term wholesale funding is managed and executed by Treasury operations.

-The Banking Group also uses maturity concentration limits under the wholesale funding and liquidity management framework.
-Maturity concentration limits ensure that the Banking Group is not required to issue large volumes of new wholesale funding within a short time period to replace maturing wholesale funding.
+ANZ New Zealand also uses maturity concentration limits under the wholesale funding and liquidity management framework.
+Maturity concentration limits ensure that ANZ New Zealand is not required to issue large volumes of new wholesale funding within a short time period to replace maturing wholesale funding.
 Funding instruments used to meet the wholesale borrowing requirement must be on a pre-established list of approved products.